Can I apply for a Car loan?

 ✓ The percentage financing offered.

 If you are buying a new car, you can get up to 90% financing but some banks have a limit beyond which they do not sanction loans.
-Also different banks have different terms for different models (standard/premium, new/old) The percentage of finance the banks give on cars is also determined on the basis of second-hand market value of that particular car.
-This is for cases, if default by any chance, the banks can get a higher resale value for the car.
+Also, different banks have different terms for different models (standard/premium, new/old) The percentage of finance the banks give on cars is also determined on the basis of the second-hand market value of that particular car.
+This is for cases, if the default by any chance, the banks can get a higher resale value for the car.
 This makes the banks comfy enough to give higher percentage finance.

 What documents do I need to establish proof of income?

 For income proof, most banks look at your IT returns for the last two years and also at the nature of income.
-However some banks do not consider speculative income – from the stock market, rental or agricultural income.
+However, some banks do not consider speculative income – from the stock market, rental or agricultural income.
 Some banks discount such income by up to 50% in their workings.